-This stitch is similar to Algerian eye stitch: the difference is in the number of stitches radiating from the centre and how much tension is used to open the centre of the stitch.
+This stitch has similarities with Algerian eye stitch: the difference is in the number of stitches radiating from the centre and how much tension is used to open the centre of the stitch.

 Bring the needle up and make a horizontal stitch four threads to the left (this is the position of the centre hole).

 Follow the diagram for the placement of the stitches, and continue round the eyelet.

 Pull the thread each time you bring the needle up through the fabric, to maintain a neat hole.

 Structure of stitch

 Various Authors, The Royal School of Needlework Book of Embroidery (2018) , p.328

 Gillian Vogelsang-Eastwood, 'Quteife embroidery, Syria', TRC Leiden (2017).
 Available at: https://www.trc-leiden.nl/trc-needles/regional-traditions/middle-east-and-north-africa/pre-modern-middle-east-and-north-africa/quteife-embroidered-dresses-syria (Accessed: 12 October 2021)

 '1800s Turkish towel/napkin border', Victoria and Albert Museum.
 Available at: https://collections.vam.ac.uk/item/O62786/towelnapkin-border/ (Accessed: 12 October 2021)

 '1800s Turkish sash', Victoria and Albert Museum (2021).
 Available at: https://collections.vam.ac.uk/item/O62796/sash/ (Accessed: 12 October 2021)